 As we get a LOT of questions on this

 - RANKS ARE NOT CALCULATED in real time.
 Even if you lose, ranking point changes cannot be calculated until the game has ended.
 In some cases, there can be a delay up to 24hrs for ranks to change.

 - AI difficulty does not take into account your rank or class.

-- We will be updating this system in LATE 2019.
+- We will be updating this system later this year.
 We have millions of users and the ranks can fluctuate greatly because of this.

 - The rank is for fun!
 Don't take it too serious